dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 Mastering complexity is the most essential thing in software engineering.
 Avoiding it as much as we can is our task.
 Allow it only when it is essential and cannot be avoided because the value it creates justifies the cost of it.

 Unfortunately, we often see precisely the opposite happening.
 Complexity is a trap.
 You often realize that you build something too complex when you are done with it.
 There should be something to prevent this.
-But before we dive into the solution space, let us talk about the why?
+But before we dive into the solution space, let us talk about the what and the why?

+## what is complexity in software engineering?

+There are a lot of different types of complexity out there ([Wikipedia](https://en.wikipedia.org/wiki/Complexity).

+In software engineering, we are especially interested in behavioral complexity.

+    This type of complexity arises from the interactions between different parts of the system, as well as between the system and its users.
+The nature of behavioral complexity is the lack of predictability of how the system reacts to interaction or change.

+**Examples**:

+- Large and highly coupled code is unable to change easily without a high risk of introducing bugs for example.

+- Concurrent or parallel running systems can be another excellent example of behavioral complexity because if you don't be careful they quickly become non-deterministic.

+- And there is a system that is tremendously complex that we all know well, even though it has nothing to do with computers, the human body.
+It is a complex system because it consists of many different parts, each of which has its unique structure, function, and behavior.
+These parts include organs, muscles, nerves, glands, hormones, etc. which work together in intricate ways to sustain life and maintain homeostasis.
+The interactions between different parts of the body are often nonlinear, meaning that small changes in one component can have significant effects on the behavior of the entire system.

 **Why is complexity such a thing?**